 Prune Christmas Cactus.
 Pruning is easy and keeps them healthy, bushy and in check.
 Got a Christmas Cactus that is outgrowing its space?
 Prune it!

-How to prune Christmas Cactus.
+Step by step how to prune Christmas Cactus.
 This information also applies to your Thanksgiving Cactus, if you want to know the difference go to this post, Christmas Cactus or Thanksgiving Cactus, how can you tell?

 In this post I will use the term Christmas cactus but I will be displaying on a Thanksgiving Cactus.
 Most plants in stores and garden centers are Thanksgiving Cactus but sold as Christmas Cactus, so we will just fly with that.

-Included at the end of this post is a video where I demo pruning one of my plants and what I do with the pieces I prune off.
+In this post is a video where I demo pruning one of my plants and what I do with the pieces I prune off.

-To prune a Christmas Cactus is so easy.
 If you are pruning to reduce the plants size then you can prune back by a third each year.
 This will also create a bushier plant.

 This cactus below is my example.
 I have most of my cactus in smaller sized pots that fit on my window sills, making it easy to keep many colors.
 I have 5 different colors at present.